 A wellness retreat offers a unique blend of relaxation and education.
-You learn to understand healthy living better while you live a satisfying healthy lifestyle for the time of the retreat.
-You have a chance to learn, with classes in healthy topics like meditation, yoga, nutrition or cooking as well as heal, with therapeutic and relaxing treatments like massage and Ayurvedic treatments and more.
+You learn to understand healthy living better while you live a satisfying, healthy lifestyle during the retreat.
+You have a chance to learn, with classes in healthy topics like meditation, yoga, nutrition or cooking as well as healing, with therapeutic and relaxing treatments like massage and Ayurvedic treatments and more.
 Wellness retreats are designed to leave you feeling better than when you started, not exhausted like many traditional vacations tend to do.

 1. Get away and break routines.

 A retreat, by definition, is a departure, an escape from the norm, a chance to leave behind some things in your life.
-You will get away, physically of course, from your home and everyday schedule, and you will get away as well from the call of schedules, meetings, emails and voice messages, and you will get a chance to learn new skills, develop new habits, and study new ideas on your wellness retreat.
+You will get away, physically, of course, from your home and everyday schedule, and you will get away from schedules, meetings, emails and voice messages.
+You will get a chance to learn new skills, develop new habits, and study new ideas on your wellness retreat.

 2. Get educated in some healthy ideas.